-- Brake lights: Press the brake, and make sure the brake lights illuminate.
+- Brake lights: Press the brake, and have your riding partner make sure the brake lights illuminate.

 - Confirm that your registration is current.

-- Make sure your Arizona OHV decal is attached.
+- Make sure your state OHV decal is attached.

 Tires, Wheels, and Suspension

-- Always use a low-pressure tire gauge to check tire pressure on ATVs and UTVs.
+- Always use a low-pressure gauge to check tire pressure on ATVs and UTVs.

 - Make sure pressure is equal on all tires.
 Do not exceed design specifications.